 Itransition delivered a HIPAA-compliant SaaS wellness platform that connects users to virtual nutrition, fitness and wellness support on the go.

 Our customer is a healthtech startup headquartered in New York, US.
 The company was looking to build a digital service to deliver highly personalized wellness support to users through a network of partners, at any given place and time.
 Developing this concept, they came up with an idea of an all-in-one SaaS platform for connecting those providing personal nutrition, lifestyle and fitness support with their clients.
+The idea relates the solution to the healthcare industry, as the proposed solution resembles a patient engagement platform.
+The relation to healthcare didn’t stop at that point, as the customer decided to ensure HIPAA compliance of their SaaS tool.

 They sought a technology partner who would elaborate on their initial idea and bring it to life in full compliance with the HIPAA regulations.
 The startup chose Itransition due to our proven track record of end-to-end healthcare software development as well as the experience in building SaaS platforms.